MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 A report in [!INCLUDE[prod_short](includes/prod_short.md)] gathers information based on a specified set of criteria.
 It organizes and presents the information in an easy-to-read format you can use in Excel, print or save as a file.

-As an example of an interactive report in Excel, the aged accounts receivables report allows you to analyze what your customers owe you and when payments are due.
+As an example of an interactive report in Excel, the *Aged Accounts Receivable* report (introduced in 2024 release wave 1) allows you to analyze what your customers owe you and when payments are due.
 :::image type="content" source="media/aged-accounts-receivables-excel.png" alt-text="Example of the interactive aged accounts receivables report in Excel." lightbox="media/aged-accounts-receivables-excel.png":::